-“In a recent assessment, we estimated that 25-30 percent of all reefs in the Red Sea were bleached in late 2015,” said Voolstra.
+“In a recent assessment, we estimated that 25-30% of all reefs in the Red Sea were bleached in late 2015,” said Voolstra.
 “My team study corals as metaorganisms—the coral animal, the algae symbionts and the bacteria that reside together interact and help each other in specific ways.
 The relationship is carefully balanced and offers significant benefits for the organisms involved.”

 Voolstra’s team is conducting a genome sequencing study on corals from the northern and southern Red Sea hoping to identify gene variants that make the corals respond differently from one part of an ocean to another.

-“The Arabian Seas represent the warmest (and coldest) ocean basins where corals live successfully,” says Voolstra.
+“The Arabian Seas represent the warmest (and coldest) ocean basins where corals live successfully,” said Voolstra.
 “We aim to pinpoint the specific adaptations of these corals that make them so resilient.
 We recently showed that some corals associate with a particular algal symbiont, Symbiodinium thermophilum, which is very tolerant to heat and salinity change, thus increasing their resilience.
 This could one day prove to be a useful tool in helping corals survive extreme conditions.”

 However, these potential solutions should be approached with caution, say the KAUST team.
 While certain symbionts can increase resilience, it is just as important to consider all the other stressors that contribute to bleaching and what can be done to limit them.

-“Maintaining a healthy overall balance on every reef is crucial,” says Duarte.
+“Maintaining a healthy overall balance on every reef is crucial,” said Duarte.
 “While we may not be able to prevent bleaching completely, we can help reef recovery by limiting marine pollution and upholding strict fishing laws in specific areas, for example.”

 One of the best examples of monitoring coral bleaching stems from Australia, where parts of the Great Barrier Reef were closely watched and analyzed by a collaboration between 14 institutions in early 2016.
-While this level of analysis is not yet possible in the Red Sea, KAUST is well placed and well resourced to enable researchers to conduct careful, methodical investigations on a local level that will provide insights for other sites around the world.
+While this level of analysis is not yet possible in the Red Sea, KAUST is well-placed and well-resourced to enable researchers to conduct careful, methodical investigations on a local level that will provide insights for other sites around the world.

-To this end, Berumen and his team are conducting surveys of individual reefs in the southern Red Sea, where significant and widespread bleaching occurred in late 2015, resulting in coral mortality rates as high as 50-90 percent in some localities.
+To this end, Berumen and his team are conducting surveys of individual reefs in the southern Red Sea, where significant and widespread bleaching occurred in late 2015, resulting in coral mortality rates as high as 50-90% in some localities.
 Combining their observations of marine life with satellite data regarding changes in water temperatures around reefs can give insights into how temperature fluctuations affect corals and how temperature thresholds for bleaching can change from place to place.

 “Reconstructing the past ecology of the Red Sea from sedimentary data taken from seabed cores is also invaluable,” said Duarte.
 “This is another aspect of our work that may help inform future marine management.”